fbpx

 I don’t know if they had any premonitions earlier in their lives that told them their ends would be coming sooner than others.
 But I do know we’re thankful for what those people left behind.
 I think they got the work done that they needed to, and most of the rest of us needed time to digest it.
 It’s selfish to think about it that way, though it’s true.

 But, in a way, everything comes from something.
 Roy Haynes is such an important figure in our music and, even he, in a way, ties back to James Reese Europe’s death.
-The Hellfighters band had twin brothers as drummer.
+The Hellfighters band had twin brothers as drummers.
 One, Herbert Wright, was the man who killed – murdered, really- James Reese Europe.
 Wright went to jail but was ultimately released.
 When he got out of jail, he started teaching drum lessons in Roxbury, a prominent Black neighborhood in Boston.
 Roy Haynes was one of his first students.

 PG: Wow.